-Each unit explores one element of art or a compositional arrangement in four different ways.
-Definitions of the terms are introduced in each unit in both words and pictures at the top of the page.
+In each unit students explore one element of art or a compositional arrangement in four different ways.
+Definitions of the terms are introduced in both words and pictures.
 Students get their hands on art materials the first day in a project designed to explore the subject of art and creativity.
-The objectives of the Be Creative section are listed and color coded to clarify the purpose of the creative assignment and for easy grading using a grading system on page 91.
+The objectives of the Be Creative section are listed to clarify the purpose of the creative assignment and for easy grading using a grading system on page 91.
 “The instruction is phenomenal!
 We have enrolled the boys in classes taught by art educators in the past and never received the detailed instruction we got from Artistic Pursuits.”
 TOS Homeschool Mom Reviewer

-Unit 3, Lesson 2: Students see how the topic of the unit is used in a work by a master artist on the art appreciation page.
-When they see a concept in artists' works, they are more able to use it in their own work.
+Unit 3, Lesson 2: Students see how the topic of each unit is used by a World Master on the art appreciation page.
+When they see a concept in artists' works, they are more able to use it in their own art.
 Illustrations accompany the work, helping students see what is being discussed in the text.

 Students expand their knowledge of world art on the art history page.
-Students learn about cultural similarities and differences and how ideas affect the look of art.
+They learn about cultural similarities and differences and how ideas affect the look of art.
 Topics include Iranian manuscript painting, Chinese scroll painting, Aboriginal art, Persian rugs, European and Mexican painting, Japanese prints, and more.
-Throughout this book you will find information on either the art of the culture or artist biographies.
-Students will gain familiarity with Eastern and Western thought as well as be introduced to major artists.
-An assignment follows this two-page art appreciation and art history lesson.
+Throughout this book students find information on either the art of the culture or artist biographies while they gain familiarity with Eastern and Western thought, applying those ideas in the assignments.
 "ARTistic Pursuits is a sight for my sore eyes as I saw art appreciation incorporated into the lessons.
 And not just presented as a picture to look at, but integrated in the style of a unit study.
 What a treasure!"
 TOS Homeschool Mom Reviewer.

-Unit 3, Lesson 3 Students learn technical information.
-How to use a medium such as pencil or pen and a variety of ways for using each medium are introduced.
-Techniques for drawing and exploring certain subject matter are shown.
+Unit 3, Lesson 3: Students learn how to use a medium such as pencil or pen in a variety of ways.
 This page introduces two ways of making texture in an animal figure.
 Students practice with the techniques shown and complete a project. "(My daughter) has been tackling the book solo.
 She raves about the presentation, and has already begun to improve…In addition; I see her enjoying art more."
 H.S.
 Homeschool Mom

 Lesson 3, Unit 4: Instructions are given for a final project in which students assimilate the information from the unit and do a work reflecting their interests or particular interpretations.
-A materials list is given in the right column.
-Suggestions for what to use as a reference are given in the right column.
-Once students go through the book they will have used all the references available: photographs, direct observation, their imagination, etc. Students see how others of their own age interpreted and successfully used each element of art.
-A range of skill levels is shown to encourage different approaches to art.
-Students evaluate the success of the finished work by answering the questions.
-Parents can use the color-coded stated objective for easy grading on page 91. "(The author) gives guidance for the student who wants a very specific assignment, but leaves room for the student to create their own subject from those guidelines.
+A materials list and suggestions for what to use as a reference are given in the right column.
+As students go through the book they use all the references available: photographs, direct observation, their imagination, etc. Students see how others of their own age interpreted and successfully used each element of art in the Student Gallery.
+A range of skill levels is shown to encourage different approaches to art. "(The author) gives guidance for the student who wants a very specific assignment, but leaves room for the student to create their own subject from those guidelines.
 (My children) enjoyed the opportunity to be invested in their artwork and willingly spent extra time to get their creations just right." -M.K.
 Homeschool Mom

-New feature pages show how the elements of art combine.
+New feature pages show how the elements of art are used together.
 Here students see how the values of lines are used to show types of textures.

 New feature pages show how the elements of art come together.
 On this page students see how ink applied with a brush and a pen can be used to show flat areas of value as well as detailed line work.
 Students are asked to apply these steps to create an original work of art using a subject that they have chosen.